htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.3.2 released on Month Date, 2021.
+- HTCondor version 9.3.2 released on November 30, 2021.

-- HTCondor version 9.3.2 not yet released.

 New Features: